WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-02-create-grafana-dashboards-with-prometheus-metrics.md

   </p>
 </div>

 Make sure that you select Prometheus as the data source on top of the page and then you can create your first queries.
 Click on metrics to get an overview of a lot of the built-in commands and get familiar with the functionality of the queries.
-A useful metric is the histogram where you can display a certain quantile, for example, the 95% quantile.
+A useful metric is a histogram where you can display a certain quantile, for example, the 95% quantile.
 You can see a query of the 95% quantile of the request duration.
 You can see that the requests were fast but at around 18:30 the request duration spiked to up to 100 seconds.
 This clearly indicates that there was a problem.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/08/Create-a-Histogram.jpg"><img loading="lazy" src="/assets/img/posts/2021/08/Create-a-Histogram.jpg" alt="Create a Histogram" /></a>